Trout Zone Anglers, LLC

 Pat Tully grew up in the Jacksonville, Florida area.
 His passion of fishing was first ignited at the age of eight.
 His grandpa and dad taught him how to fly fish on several ponds he frequented.
 Fast forward to college and he was looking for any opportunity to head to north Georgia.
 There he liked to chase beautiful wild trout.
 After visiting the Great Smoky Mountains National Park with his wife, they decided to go on their big adventure and move to the area.
 Pat is still amazed that he can catch wild trout in his own backyard.
 This is something he hopes never to take for granted.

 Pat’s specialty is teaching anglers to find success on the streams of the Great Smoky Mountains National Park.
 Chasing brook trout is always a favorite, but Pat also enjoys hunting for large wild brown trout and teaching the tactics necessary to be successful there.
-In 2022, Pat added a drift boat and is now offering float trips on area waters including the Caney Fork and Clinch River.
+Pat has developed a passion for large tailwater trout, and also spends a lot of time on the Clinch River pursuing the wild rainbows there as well as big brown trout.
+He also guides the Caney Fork and Obey Rivers in middle Tennessee.

 Chris Bean was born and raised in Knoxville, TN.
-He now lives in Maryville, TN with his loving wife, to whom he has been married since July 2020.
-They are expecting their first child, a girl, in the summer of 2024.
-When he is not fishing, Chris likes to spend his time either backpacking with his wife or finding new ways to challenge himself at the fly tying vise.
-Chris got his start in the guiding industry at Blackberry Farm, where he guided full time for 3 seasons before coming to work for Trout Zone Anglers.
+He now lives in Maryville, TN with his wife and daughter.
+When he is not fishing, Chris likes to spend his time either backpacking with his wife or finding new ways to challenge himself at the fly tying vice.
+Chris got his start in the guiding industry at Blackberry Farm, where he guided full time for 3 years before coming to work for Trout Zone Anglers.

-Chris cut his teeth fishing in the Great Smoky Mountains National Park where he now likes to spend the majority of his personal fishing time.
-His biggest passion, after the Lord and his family, is chasing predatory cool/cold water fish.
-While the core of this passion is an obsession with trophy brown trout in the GSMNP, it also drives him to spend a good deal of time and effort targeting muskies and smallmouth bass.
-He also loves fishing for native brookies and spending time in more remote and less pressured areas of the GSMNP.
+Chris cut his teeth fishing in the Great Smoky Mountains National Park (GSMNP) where he still likes to spend much of his personal fishing time.
+His biggest passion, after the Lord and his family, is chasing predatory cool and cold water fish – including smallmouth bass and muskies on our larger local rivers and trophy wild brown trout in the GSMNP.
+He also has a love for adventure that finds him chasing native Brookies, constantly exploring new water, and spending time in more remote and less pressured backcountry areas of the GSMNP.

 Chris has a passion for instructing and enjoys helping people of all skill levels learn something new and improve their angling skillset.
-His specialties include fishing the GSMNP, tight-line/ Euro nymphing, and streamer fishing.
+His specialties include fishing the GSMNP, chasing trophy brown trout in small freestones, streamer fishing, casting instruction, and tight-line/Euro nymphing.